emily-davenport/ece-230-lab/lab-05/README.md

 ## Lab Questions

 ### 1 - Explain the role of the Top Level file.
+The top file is used to assemble all of the other modules in the project together.

 ### 2 - Explain the function of the Constraints file.
+The constraints file maps the pins from the board to the inputs and outputs described in the project.

 ### 3 - Was the selection of Minterm and Maxterm correct for each circuit?
 What would you have chosen?
+It seems like for the first circuit, the Minterm representation would've been better, since only one group would have to be formed.
+For the second circuit, it seems like either representation would suffice, since you can form 3 groups of four on the KMap.